Simmer Supply OFF

 STEP ONE: Test the Control Board

-• With one of the black Jumpers found in the Troubleshooting Service Kit, place it between Pin four and five (Counting from top to bottom), where the J24 connector was
+- With one of the two pins black Jumpers found in the Troubleshooting Service Kit, place it between Pin one and two (Counting from bottom to top), where the J24 connector was.
+On the control board, you will see the number "1" at J24, which indicates that J24 is Pin 1.

 G1, G2 and G3 Rabbit Core Laser’s